ML3009/ML3009/README.md

-- 💬 The ft_irc project was built using :
+- 💬 The ft_irc project was built using the following technologies:

  <div align="center">
   <p>